Lordjiggyx/SQA/coding-standards/CodingStandards.md

   - Smaller the method, the easier it is to name and understand.
   - The same with classes, classes often become too big where functionality gets added but never taken away leading to bloated classes.
   - Automatable with SonarQube, to enforce classes remain under certain size.

+- ### Readability

+  - How Easy it is to read, thus comprehend.
+  - Includes formatting conventions.
+Indentations, Line breaks, whitespaces etc.
+  - Must be peer reviewed to ensure it’s easily comprehended by human readers.

+\
+SonarQube is an automatic code review tool that detects bugs, vulnerabilities and other potential issues in source code.
+It can be used to assist in maintaining coding standards.